-- 1 instruction in advanced life support care as prescribed by the - 2 Department, is licensed by the Department in accordance with - 3 standards prescribed by this Act and rules adopted by the - 4 Department pursuant to this Act, and practices within an - 5 Advanced Life Support EMS System. - 6 (d) The Department shall have the authority and responsibility to: - (1) Prescribe education and training requirements, which includes training in the use of epinephrine, for all levels of EMT, based on the respective national curricula of the United States Department of Transportation and any modifications to such curricula specified by the Department through rules adopted pursuant to this Act.+ - (2) Prescribe licensure testing requirements for all levels of EMT, which shall include a requirement that all phases of instruction, training, and field experience be completed before taking the EMT licensure examination.
-Candidates may elect to take the National Registry of Emergency Medical Technicians examination in lieu of the Department's examination, but are responsible for making their own arrangements for taking the National Registry examination. + - (2.5) Review applications for EMT licensure from honorably discharged members of the armed forces of the United States with military emergency medical training.

-Applications shall be filed with the Department within one

-year after military discharge and shall contain: (i) proof of successful completion of military emergency medical training; (ii) a detailed description of the emergency medical curriculum completed; and (iii) a detailed description of the applicant's clinical experience.
-The Department may request additional and clarifying information.
-The Department shall evaluate the application, including the applicant's training and experience, consistent with the standards set forth under subsections (a), (b), (c), and (d) of Section 3.10.
+- instruction in advanced life support care as prescribed by the Department, is licensed by the Department in accordance with standards prescribed by this Act and rules adopted by the Department pursuant to this Act, and practices within an Advanced Life Support EMS System. - 6 (d) The Department shall have the authority and 7 responsibility to: - (1) Prescribe education and training requirements, which includes training in the use of epinephrine, for all levels of EMT, based on the respective national curricula of the United States Department of Transportation and any modifications to such curricula specified by the Department through rules adopted pursuant to this Act. - (2) Prescribe licensure testing requirements for all levels of EMT, which shall include a requirement that all phases of instruction, training, and field experience be completed before taking the EMT licensure examination.
+Candidates may elect to take the National Registry of Emergency Medical Technicians examination in lieu of the Department's examination, but are responsible for making their own arrangements for taking the National Registry examination. - (2.5) Review applications for EMT licensure from honorably discharged members of the armed forces of the United States with military emergency medical training.
+Applications shall be filed with the Department within one year after military discharge and shall contain: (i) proof of successful completion of military emergency medical training; (ii) a detailed description of the emergency medical curriculum completed; and (iii) a detailed description of the applicant's clinical experience.
+The additional may request and clarifying information.
+The Department shall evaluate the including the applicant's training application, and experience, consistent with the standards set forth under subsections (a), (b), (c), and (d) of Section 3.10.
 If the application clearly demonstrates that the training and experience meets such standards, the Department shall offer the applicant the opportunity to successfully complete a Department-approved EMT examination for which the applicant is qualified.
 Upon passage of an examination, the Department shall issue a license, which shall be subject to all provisions of this Act that are otherwise applicable to the class of EMT license issued.

-- (3) License individuals as an EMT-B, EMT-I, or EMT-P who have met the Department's education, training and testing requirements. + - (4) Prescribe annual continuing education and relicensure requirements for all levels of EMT.+ - (5) Relicense individuals as an EMT-B, EMT-I, or EMT-P every 4 years, based on their compliance with continuing education and relicensure requirements. +
+- (3) License individuals as an EMT-B, EMT-I, or EMT-P who have met the Department's education, training and examination requirements. - (4) Prescribe annual continuing education and relicensure requirements for all levels of EMT. - (5) Relicense individuals as an EMT-B, EMT-I, or EMT-P every 4 years, based on their compliance with continuing education and relicensure requirements.
+An Illinois licensed Emergency Medical Technician whose license has been expired for less than 36 months may apply for reinstatement by the Department.
+Reinstatement shall require that the applicant (i) submit satisfactory proof of completion of continuing medical education and clinical requirements to be prescribed by the Department in an administrative rule; (ii) submit a positive recommendation from an Illinois EMS Medical Director attesting to the applicant's qualifications for retesting; and (iii) pass a Department approved test for the level of EMT license sought to be reinstated.